yaser55v/luminoo/README.md

    - Visualize essential metrics like views, peak engagement times, and trending content.
    - Integrate with social media APIs for real-time insights.

-2. **Content Planner**
+2. **Content & Ad Planner**
-   - Organize and schedule posts on an intuitive calendar interface.
+   - Organize and schedule posts or ad campaigns with an intuitive calendar interface.
-   - Receive AI-driven recommendations for trending topics and publishing schedules.
+   - Receive AI-driven recommendations for trending topics and best publishing schedules.

-3. **AI-Powered Content Creation**
+3. **AI-Powered Creation**
-   - Generate captions, titles, and ideas for videos using advanced AI models.
+   - Generate captions, titles, and creative ideas for videos and advertisements.
+   - Assist businesses in creating visually appealing ads ready for social media.

-4. **Scalability**
+4. **Scalability & Adaptability**
-   - The platform is designed to adapt as your audience and needs grow, ensuring seamless performance for every user.
+   - Built to accommodate growing user bases and evolving needs seamlessly.

 ---